ResEnv/chain-api/README.md

 Mercurial (hg) will create a folder called doppel2 and check out the code into it.

-from within that folder run 'vagrant up' and it should instantiate the virtual machine.
+from within that folder run "vagrant up" and it should instantiate the virtual machine.

-after the machine is up you can run 'vagrant ssh' to ssh into the new VM.
+after the machine is up you can run "vagrant ssh" to ssh into the new VM.
 From there you can follow the below instructions on setting up a Doppel2 server.

 Doppel2 Server Setup Instructions